Aryan1411/TO_do_list/README.md

 - Add a task:
   - Type your task into the input and press Enter or click Add
 - Complete a task:
-  - Click the checkbox to toggle completion; completed tasks show strikethrough
+  - Click the checkbox (or the task text) to toggle completion; completed tasks show strikethrough
 - Delete a task:
   - Click the trash icon on the task
 - Clear completed: